bbcf/bbcfutils/Python/rnacounter/doc/tutorial_rnacounter.rst

 * :option:`-f`, :option:`--fraglength`::

-    Since in a transcript of length L there are only L-F+1 different positions where one can cut a fragment of length F, one should correct for this bias before RPKM calculation (then usually called FPKM).
-Typical fragment lengths are around 350;
+    Since in a transcript of length L there are only L-F+1 different positions where a fragment of length F can be cut, one may want to correct for this bias before RPKM calculation (then usually called FPKM).
+Typical fragment lengths are around 350nt;
     default value is 1 (no correction).
+This is not to be confused with the read length.
+    This option can be applied only at the gene- or transcript level.

 * :option:`--nh`::